The Banality Of Britt

 Because in Ashridge Hollow, nothing ever really leaves.
 Not the guilt.
 Not the dead.
 And not the rope, still swinging, slow and patient, waiting for the next.

-Coming June 30th ~ Preorder Now!
+Coming SOON! ~ Preorder Now!

 They came to Ashridge Hollow for the stories.